The Effects of September 11th

 America The Brave

 Then a beautiful thing happened that brought the idea of an American family back together.
 A yet another day very hard to forget.
 May 1, 2011- the day Osama Bin Laden was killed by our Navy Seal troops.
 Ding dong the witch is dead.
 Victory.
 The newspapers were covered, another deja vu to 9-11, and we saw people from all over the country pour into the streets in immediate celebration.
 We as Americans had come together yet again in a united front.
-The first time it was shock and greif.
+The first time it was shock and grief.
 This time it was pure joy at the death of the most wanted man in America.
 I find myself thinking sometimes of, "How had it come to this?"
 Why were millions of people celebrating the murder of another human being?
 How is that right?
-It may be my own personal opinion, but when that thought creeps into my head, it instantly disappears when the images of the scared, crying, jumping victims come back into play.
+It may be my own personal opinion, but when that thought creeps into my head, it instantly disappears when the images of the crying, terrified, jumping victims come back into play.

 America, How Have We Changed?